-Organic Farmers Must Do These 11 Things Just to Prevent Being Contaminated (and Sued)
+Organic Farmers Do These 11 Things to Prevent Their Crops From Being Contaminated by GMOs

 One lesser-known aspect of the growing movement for food integrity is the ongoing, time-sensitive threat posed to organic and natural farmers — and the plant world in general — by cross-contamination from genetically modified crops.